How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 Yosemite Village: in the heart of the park

-Staying at Yosemite Village puts you minutes from major sites.
+Staying at Yosemite Village means you’re just minutes away from all the major sites.
 Options include hotels such as Yosemite Valley Lodge and campsites for the adventurous.

 Oakhurst and Mariposa: practical alternatives